 For chunky-textured wet dog food, try Merrick Cowboy Cookout.
 Most dogs love it.

 If you want to try a smooth-textured wet food with or without added liquid, take a look at Purina Pro Plan Savor Adult Classic Chicken & Rice Entree Canned Dog Food.
-It’s affordable, tastes good and most dogs seem to enjoy the flavor of it.
+It’s affordable, tastes good and most dogs seem to enjoy its flavor.

 A final insider’s tip… If your dog is super picky and you worry about whether she’s getting enough calories, ask your vet to prescribe a high-calorie canned food that is especially good for picky dogs.
 The three most common ones used by vets are Hill’s Prescription Diet a/d, Royal Canin Veterinary Diet Recovery and Purina Pro Plan Veterinary Diets CN Critical Nutrition.
 As an alternative to using prescription food, you could use high-quality wet puppy food.